randym32/Anki.Vector.Documentation/documents/historical-bots/Victor DVT4.md

 "Victor DVT4" prototypes are the last of the Design Validation Test batches for Vector.

-These look just like production Vectors, and the circutry is final.
+The hardware here is final.

 There are a couple software differences though:

 * No unlock OTA have been found for a DVT4.
-* Many are prod locked, and can only download firmwares like 0.10.
-We don't have these OTAs.
+* Some may be prod-locked, but most have been found with Whiskey-like ABOOTs that are dev but don't have the anki.dev flag so they are locked to a specific kernel.
+* No CPU fuses are set, so you could run a DVT2 aboot that allows you to run any kernel you want.

-The body board in these are normal and can be used as a replacement for a normal Vector.
+The body board in these are NOT normal and can only accept DVT3< firmware.
+They will not work for normal haeds.
+SWD is also locked, so upgrade isn't possible unless the chip is replaced.

 These have serial numbers following this format: 00e1####